Carlisle High School student tests positive for COVID-19

-Carlisle Area School District received confirmation Tuesday that a high school student has tested positive for COVID-19.
+Carlisle High School will remain open in Tier 2 after Carlisle Area School District officials received confirmation today that a student had tested positive for COVID-19 over the weekend.

-District administrators learned from a parent that a student who took a COVID test on Monday received positive results Tuesday.
+A parent notified administrators that the student took the test for COVID-19 on Thursday.
+The student was already quarantining at home due to another individual in the family previously testing positive, Superintendent Christina Spielbauer said in a message to Carlisle High School families.

 Email Joseph Cress at jcress@cumberlink.com.